Arsenal - Chelsea: How to watch, start time, stream link, odds, prediction

-Arsenal – Chelsea: Arsenal looks to stop its Premier League winless run from reaching a ghastly eight when it welcomes Chelsea to the Emirates Stadium on Saturday (start time 12:30pm ET on NBC or online via NBCSports.com).
+Arsenal – Chelsea: Arsenal is on the verge of stopping its Premier League winless run from reaching a ghastly eight after scoring two first-half goals against Chelsea at the Emirates Stadium on Saturday (start time 12:30pm ET on NBC or online via NBCSports.com).

-The Gunners won’t have David Luiz, Willian, or Gabriel Magalhaes due to COVID-19 protocols, the club announced before kickoff.
+The Gunners don’t have David Luiz, Willian, or Gabriel Magalhaes due to COVID-19 protocols, the club announced before kickoff, but they do have an Alexandre Lacazette penalty and a gorgeous Granit Xhaka free kick.

 Mikel Arteta’s under fire Gunners haven’t won in the league since Nov.
 1 and at home in the league since Oct.
 4. They only took a single point off Chelsea last season.